The ENTRACE Stack

 A pasteable practitioner stack for manifold-region-narrowing during sustained reflective output where no machine-gradable metric exists.

 The DSPy / MIPROv2 line (Khattab et al. 2023, 2024) requires a machine-gradable metric (HotPotQA accuracy, GSM8K correctness, classification F1, or similar) over which Bayesian optimization runs.
 For sustained reflective, philosophical, or theory-building output where no such metric exists, no surveyed practitioner methodology occupies this position.
-ENTRACE v3 fills that gap.
+ENTRACE fills that gap.

 The claim is not a methodological novelty claim.
 The methodology of system-prompt discipline is well-documented.
-The claim is a domain-application and gestalt-composition claim: this specific seven-constraint composition, applied to this specific class of output, is the corpus's residual contribution.
+The claim is a domain-application and gestalt-composition claim: this specific seven-constraint composition, applied to this specific class of output, is the corpus's residual contribution. v7 adds a layout claim: the channel-ensemble layout (boundary–lattice–boundary) is the corpus's specific architectural realization.

 B.2.
 Theoretical grounding (with explicit attribution)